 Contributions to be received beyond one year are discounted at appropriate rates commensurate with the risks involved.
 Discount factors are established in the fiscal year in which the respective contribution originates and are not subsequently adjusted.
-The rates used to discount contributions to present value ranged from 1.20% to 5.59% at both December 31, 2019 and 2018.
+The rates used to discount contributions to present value ranged from 0.13% to 5.59% for December 31, 2020 and 1.20% to 5.59% for December 31, 2019.

-Management has assessed the collectability of contributions receivable, and determined that no allowance for doubtful accounts is required at December 31, 2019 and 2018.
+Management has assessed the collectability of contributions receivable, and determined that no allowance for doubtful accounts is required at December 31, 2020 and 2019.